-In the 15th century, Infante Dom Henrique de Avis, better known as Henry the Navigator, adopted the western Algarve as his second home and the location for his navigation school.
+In the 1400s, Infante Dom Henrique de Avis, better known as Prince Henry the Navigator, adopted the western Algarve as his second home and location for his navigation school.
 Henry, the fifth son of King John I, gets credit as the instigator of the Age of Discoveries.
 A big thinker, he is behind the development of the caravel, a lighter ship that could sail farther and faster.
 He helped pioneer new methods of navigation and sponsored numerous voyages down the coast of Africa.

 I spent several days in Salema, a sleepy village shared equally by traditional fishermen and British ex-pats.
-The cobblestone Rua dos Pescadores (Street of Fishermen) is lined with white and pastel homes.
+The cobblestone Rua dos Pescadores (Street of Fishermen) is lined with white and pastel cottages.
 The mile-long beach of golden sand is cropped at each end by jagged rocks.
 Octopus jars are stacked along the boardwalk.
 A community tractor drags the fishing boats to and from the surf.
 Tourists pack the restaurants every night for the catch of the day.
 A colony of well-fed feral cats have the run of the place.
 I climbed hiking trails along the edges of cliffs, sometimes scrambling on rocks, occasionally descending to hidden beaches where there were no footprints.

 Further west on the tip of Portugal is Sagres, a sprawling beach town, a bit run down or perhaps just worn down by the endless wind and sun.
 These days it’s a surfing mecca, known for picturesque rocky coves and monster waves.
 At the marina, I watched the fishing boats unload their catches onto the pier.
 They sorted the fish into plastic bins by species and size.
-Inside the warehouse, the bins were placed on a conveyor belt, weighed and electronically tagged.
-Buyers in a grandstand bid on the bins as they passed on the conveyor.
+Inside the warehouse, the bins were placed on a conveyor belt, weighed, and electronically tagged.
+Buyers in a grandstand bid on the bins as they passed by on the conveyor.
 I decided on golden bream for dinner.

 Traveling light, as I do, requires doing laundry frequently.
-Some b&bs provide the service or make washers and dryers available.
+Some B&Bs provide the service, or make washers and dryers available.
 Sometimes I use a laundromat (or launderette as they say in Scotland) or a retail service.
 In Sagres, desperate for clean clothes, I was surprised there was no laundry of any kind.

 I was directed to a rumored laundry service in the next town, Vila do Bispo.
 I drove the narrow cobblestone streets, stopping numerous times to ask for directions.
-Finally, I found it, a tiny hole-in-the-wall on a side street.
-The laundress didn’t speak English but we agreed to the price (€2.20 per kilo of clothes).
-However, she couldn’t deliver until the next day and I was reluctant to leave my only clothes overnight in the next town.
+Finally, I found it, a tiny hole-in-the-wall shop on a side street.
+The laundress didn’t speak English, but we agreed to the price (two euros and twenty cents per kilo of clothes).
+However, she couldn’t deliver until the next day and I was reluctant to leave my only clothes overnight in a separate town.
 I left.

 She shrugged, “It’s the edge of the world.”